itpcc/scan2pdf/README.md

 This is just a tiny script to help me create a PDF using a WIA-compatible scanner without using a bloated scanner application.

 Due to the pandemic thing, I have to do open-book exams.
 That mean, among other things, send a written answer book to the platform.
 Using software provided by the scanner manufacturer is not good for time-sensitive jobs.
-So I create this script to reduce my panic :/.
+So I create this script to reduce my panic during answer submission stage :/.

 ## Installation